NullArray/RootHelper/README.md

-Credits for other scripts go to their original authors.
+Credits for the other scripts go to their original authors.

 https://github.com/rebootuser/LinEnum